FALL/WINTER 2025

 *

-For many (primarily women) from Medieval Christendom24 to the present,25 the purpose of self-starvation—ascension to heaven—has remained intact, despite obvious variations on the definition of “heaven.”
-While anorexics are not a monolith in pathology nor ideology, this branch of anorexic rationalization has its roots in the Medieval.
-St. Catherine of Siena and her like were seeking entrance into Christian heaven and unity with Jesus Christ.
+Many women in both the medieval26 and modern27 world have attempted to tame their flesh for the benefit of their souls.
+When reading hagiographies of fasting female saints next to posts made by today’s anorexics, a lineage illuminates.
+Regardless of diagnoses, the story of feminine self-starvation continues.
+This is perhaps best exemplified by the narrative of purpose: the faith which feeds the soul.
+From medieval Christendom to the present, the purpose of self-starvation—ascension to heaven28—has remained intact, despite obvious variations on the definition of “heaven.”
+St. Catherine of Siena and her ilk were seeking entrance into Christian heaven and unity with Jesus Christ.
 Contemporary anorexics seek a seemingly non-religious heaven on earth: life in a thin body.
 For both groups, self-starvation is their key to the golden gates.
 In this way, both contemporary anorexics and medieval “holy anorexics” have sacrificed their body, health, and life for a promise.
-For many, the only promise that this sacrifice clearly fulfills is that of their death.
+For many, the only promise that this sacrifice clearly fulfills is that of their death.29

 1 “‘I want the Body of Our Lord Jesus Christ,’ and lo, as so often happened, the Lord Himself appeared to her, determined to satisfy her, and, drawing her mouth towards the wound in His side, made a sign to her to sate herself to her heart’s content on His body and blood.
 She did not need to be invited twice, and drank long from the rivers of life at their source in the holy side; and such sweetness ascended into her soul that she thought she must die of love” (Raymond, The Life of St. Catherine of Siena, p.
 170-171).